-The solution: Empower people to build community!
+The solution: Empower people to connect and build community!

 Human beings don’t live in economies.
 We live in families, neighbourhoods and communities.
 (You probably already know that a few, simple, selfless acts — like picking up litter or organizing a block party — could make your street a better place to live.)

 The benefits of building community relationships: